James Patrick Crisp

 james crisp sculptor- a wilder feel in geometric interference patterns.
 Detail shot, again unmodified, taken of a carved lacewood piece from 2023.

-When I started doing abstract, geometrically inspired relief carvings to hang on walls, the style was relatively uncommon, and my specific style was unique- it still is.
+When I started doing abstract relief carvings to hang on walls, the concept was relatively uncommon, and my specific style was unique- it still is.
 I gained a lot of interest online around 2013 and sold well internationally before much exposure at home.
-Abstract carved relief surfaces have since then, arguably become a defining high end interiors style of our period (I have artworks on display on three recently constructed mega yachts that also contain artworks, walls and furniture in this style).
+Abstract carved relief surfaces have since then become a defining high end interiors style of our period (I have artworks on display on three recently constructed mega yachts that also contain artworks, walls and furniture in this style, plus private collections and varied commercial spaces worldwide).

-In 2011, programming a machine to do bespoke carving work was impossibly expensive, outside mass production, and I didn’t want to go that route personally anyway.
+In 2011, programming a machine to do bespoke carving work was impossibly expensive outside of mass production, and I didn’t want to go that route personally anyway.
 Having computers create designs for art objects largely independently was science fiction.
 Programs for computer carving machines were not sold online on sites advertised as ‘markets for small independent makers’.
 That's not the case now in 2026.
-I don’t want to appear dismissive of other working methods- I love computers and so much of the opportunities and artforms that they have enabled for us, but I think this new technological situation is calling for us to remember the strengths and value we have because we are corporeal and embodied, and that the same can apply to our art.
-Handwork isn't about roughness or mistakes though, handwork can be more precise in practice, whether its guided, like a wood plane creating a flat surface (which is essentially the same as a handheld power carver following a set curve), or freehand with one of my 19th century hand forged carving gouges or a violin knife.
+I don’t want to appear dismissive of other working methods- I love computers and so much of the opportunities and artforms that they have enabled, but I think this new technological situation calls us to remember the strengths and value we have because we are corporeal and embodied, and that the same can apply to our art.
+I believe working directly by hand has an inherent value and can be more precise in practice, whether its guided, like a wood plane creating a flat surface (which is essentially the same as a handheld power carver following a set curve), or totally freehand with one of my 19th century hand forged carving gouges or a violin knife.

-Handwork skills are critical for all my sculptures, even in those pieces where the form is created largely by geometrically guided handheld powered carving tools.
+Traditional sculpture and woodwork skills are critical for my work, even in those pieces where the form is created largely by geometrically guided handheld powered carving tools.
 I sharpen the tungsten carbide cutting tips of my electrically driven carving blades with the same attention as I do my japanese white paper steel laminated chisels.

 Rotary carving blade with tungsten carbide cutting tips, old japanese chisel with ebony handle, old english no4 gouge with boxwood carver handle, on dyed english walnut ‘geometric interference’ style carving.

 Every picture you see on this site is an image of a real object, even the strange abstracted detail shots.
-There is no use of AI to create images of apparently real items that have never existed as possibilities for future commission- to make only if there’s demand.
+There is no use of AI to create images of apparently real items that have never existed to make only on demand.

 James Crisp 2026